Jaimecclin/cvs-pluging-vscode-ext/README.md

-:vulcan_salute: :vulcan_salute: :vulcan_salute:Any bugs, please report it to this repository.
-Enjoy! :vulcan_salute: :vulcan_salute: :vulcan_salute:
+Any bugs, please report it to this repository.
+Enjoy!